elliemariiieee/Algorithms/README.md

 ## Week Eleven

 Created six different algorithms for sorting and described them, provided pseudocode and compared their run time, and summarized which is most efficient.

+## Week Twelve

+Created three different algorithms for searching and described them, provided pseudocode and compared their run time, and summarized which is most efficient.